lparp06/minesweeper/README.md

-# minesweeper
+# Minesweeper
-Final project for ECE 287
+Final project for ECE 287.
+See wiki for more detailed info.